 5. Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

 6. Describe a topic, idea, or concept you find so engaging that it makes you lose all track of time.
 Why does it captivate you?
 What or who do you turn to when you want to learn more?

 7. Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.

-Students will generally need to write one college essay for the Common Application, three for the Apply Texas Application, and sometimes one or two more for a private college or supplement.
+Students will generally need to write one college essay for the Common Application, two-three for the Apply Texas Application, and sometimes one or two more for a private college or supplement.
 That’s why it is extremely important to begin writing these college essays during the summer before senior year.

-This will result in students being ready to submit the applications at the beginning of senior year.
-Senior year is already a busy time, with classes starting, football season, yearbook pictures and more!
+This will result in students being ready to submit the applications at the beginning of the senior year.
+Senior year is already a busy time, with classes starting, football season, yearbook pictures, and more!
 Students have can get ahead of the college admissions game by preparing early and usually much more relaxed and confident.